Raja Aziz Bhatti: Early life and education

 On 21 January 1948, Bhatti submitted an application to the Ministry of Defense (MoD), asking to be transferred to the Pakistan Army, which was approved and Bhatti was directed to attend the Pakistan Military Academy in Kakul in 1948.
-There, he distinguish himself in studies and athletics among his classmates, and passed out from the academy at the top of his class in the class of the first PMA Long Course, in 1950.
+There, he distinguished himself in studies and athletics among his classmates, and passed out from the academy at the top of his class in the class of the first PMA Long Course, in 1950.
 He was awarded the Sword of Honor and the Norman gold medallion by the ceremony's chief guest, Prime Minister Liaquat Ali Khan.
 He was commissioned as the 2nd-Lt. in the 4th battalion of the 16th Punjab Regiment (4/16th Punjab Regiment).
-He was promoted to Lieutenant in 1951 and to captain in 1953.
+He was promoted to lieutenant in 1951 and to captain in 1953.

 In 1956, Aziz was sent to Canada to attend the staff course at the Canadian Army Command and Staff College where he remained until graduation from strategic studies courses in 1960.
 Upon returning to Pakistan, Capt.
 Aziz was posted with the 17th Punjab Regiment as a General Staff Officer (GSO) until 1962.
-After being promoted as Major in the Army in 1962, Maj.
-Aziz was taken in the faculty of the School of Infantry and Tactics in Quetta, which he remained until 1964.
+After being promoted as major in the Army in 1962, Maj.
+Aziz was taken into the faculty of the School of Infantry and Tactics in Quetta, which he remained until 1964.